orchidas/DiffGFDN/README.md

 ## Differentiable Grouped Feedback Delay Networks for data-driven late reverberation rendering in coupled spaces

-We proposed the [Grouped Feedback Delay Network](https://github.com/orchidas/GFDN) to render multi-slope late reverberation.
-In this work, we automatically learn the parameters of the GFDN to model multi-slope reverberation in a complex space from a set of measured <b>Room Impulse Responses</b>.
+The [Grouped Feedback Delay Network](https://github.com/orchidas/GFDN) renders multi-slope late reverberation in coupled spaces.
+In this work, the parameters of the GFDN are learned to model multi-slope reverberation in a complex space from a set of measured Room Impulse Responses.

 A dataset of RIRs measured in a coupled space, along with the corresponding source and receiver positions, can be used to train the DiffGFDN.
 Now, the RIR at a new (unmeasured) position can be extrapolated with the DiffGFDN network.
-More powerfully, we can parameterise the late reverberation in the entire space with a very efficient network which is ideal for real-time rendering as the source-listener moves.
+More powerfully, the late reverberation in the entire space can be parameterised with a very efficient network which is ideal for real-time rendering as the source-listener moves.
 This not only reduces memory requirements of storing measured RIRs, but is also faster than convolution with long reverberation tails.

 ### Dataset